-TLC School Gallery Tours accommodate an absolute maximum of 30 students.
-We request at least a 10:1 student-teacher ratio.
+A TLC School Gallery Tour accommodates an absolute maximum of 27 students.
+We request at least a 9:1 student-teacher ratio.

-Tours are available Tuesday - Friday mornings from 10:30 am to 12:00noon.
-Tours are each 90-minutes in total.
+Tours are available Tuesday, Wednesday, and Friday mornings from 10:30 am to 12:00 noon.
+Tours are 90-minutes in total.

 Students can bring a brown bag lunch.
-Group can be accommodated to remain on-site for lunch for up to 30 minutes afterwards.
+Groups can be accommodated to remain on-site for lunch for up to 30 minutes post tour.

-Depending on the grade level, exploration in the galleries can include a guided tour with an in-gallery activity, or as a guided tour coupled with an art-making activity.
-Our tours align with the following learnings standards:
+Depending on the grade level, exploration in the galleries can include a guided tour with an in-gallery activity or a guided tour with an art-making activity.
+TLC tours align with the following learnings standards:

-NYC Blueprint – Visual Arts: Art Making-Sculpture; Visual Art Literacy: Looking at and Discussing Art, Interpreting and Analyzing Art; Making Connections Through Visual Arts: Recognizing the Societal, Cultural and Historical Significance of Art
+NYC Blueprint – Visual Arts: Art Making-Sculpture, Collage, and Printmaking; Visual Art Literacy: Looking at and Discussing Art, Interpreting and Analyzing Art; Making Connections Through Visual Arts: Recognizing the Societal, Cultural and Historical Significance of Art

 We offer the following TLC School Gallery Tours:

-After guided exploration of key Liminal Space exhibition works, the social and sacred contexts of these art forms will be the inspiration for a student collage.
-This hands-on experience provides an opportunity for cultural art-making, and also encourages students to empower themselves by creating designs that focus on their own positive aspirations for their futures.
+- Collage Designs: After a guided exploration of key Race, Myth, Art, and Justice exhibition images, the social and political contexts of these photographs will be the inspiration for a student collage.
+This hands-on experience provides an opportunity for cultural art-making and also encourages students to empower themselves by creating designs that focus and connect them to their own communities.
 (Grades 3-8)

-Based on a tour of key sculptural works in the gallery, students will create inspired art based on the symbolisms, and narrative stories of a featured work of the Liminal Space exhibition.
-(Grades 2-5)
+- Sculptural Forms: Based on a tour of key photographic works in the galleries, students will create inspired art based on key cultural elements, symbolism, and narrative stories of featured artists in the Race, Myth, Art, and Justice exhibition.
+(Grades 3-5)

-Caribbean artists are an untapped resource of information, talent, and inspiration.
-Through a guided gallery tour of highlighted works of the Liminal Space exhibition, students will explore introductory African Diaspora art history, and artists’ processes through in-gallery activities such as pencil sketching, the moving image, and discussion.
+- Profiles: African Diaspora artists are an untapped resource of information, talent, and inspiration.
+Through a guided gallery tour of highlighted works of Race, Myth, Art, and Justice, students will explore introductory African Diaspora history, and artists’ processes through in-gallery activities involving either, the moving image, sketching, or printmaking activities.
 (Grades 7-12)